weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

     ‎**Note:** Instead of typing each command, it will be quicker to copy each command and paste it into PowerShell at the command prompt.
 Copy and pasting the commands will also avoid any errors that can occur when typing in the commands, especially with the longer commands.
-In some VM environments, you simply need to right-click at the command prompt to paste in the copied command.
+Your instructor will guide you on how to copy and paste text into your particular VM environment.
     ‎
-    ‎Install-Module -Name ExchangeOnlineManagement
+    ‎`Install-Module -Name ExchangeOnlineManagement`

-    ‎
-    ‎**Note:** You will be prompted whether you want PowerShell to install and import the NuGet provider.
+4. You will be prompted whether you want PowerShell to install and import the NuGet provider.
 Enter **Y** for **Yes**.

+5.  ‎You will then be prompted whether you want PowerShell to install the modules from PSGallery, which is an Untrusted Repository.
+Enter **A** for **Yes to All**.‎

+6. At the command prompt, run the following command to connect you to the Exchange admin center for Exchange Online:
     ‎
-    ‎You will then be prompted whether you want PowerShell to install the modules from PSGallery, which is an untrusted repository.
-Enter **A** for **Yes to All**.
+    ‎`Connect-ExchangeOnline -Credential $UserCredential -ShowProgress $true`
     ‎

-4. At the command prompt, run the following command to connect you to the Exchange admin center for Exchange Online:
+    ‎**Note:** If you closed PowerShell after running it in the earlier task, you will receive a **Sign in** dialog box to enter your credentials.
+Enter **admin\@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique
+    tenant prefix provided by your lab hosting provider) and your tenant admin password.
+If your PowerShell session was still open, then you should not receive this **Sign in** window.
     ‎

-    ‎Connect-ExchangeOnline -Credential \$UserCredential -ShowProgress \$true
+7. At the command prompt, run the following command to validate that you are connected to Exchange Online by displaying 5 mailboxes:
     ‎
-    ‎**Note:** This will open a **Sign in** dialog box to enter your credentials.
-    Enter **admin\@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and select **Next**, and then in the **Enter password** dialog box, enter the tenant email password provided by your lab hosting provider, and then select **Sign in**.
+    ‎`Get-EXOMailbox -ResultSize 5`
     ‎

-5. At the command prompt, run the following command to validate that you are connected to Exchange Online by displaying 5 mailboxes:
-    ‎
-    ‎Get-EXOMailbox -ResultSize 5
-    ‎
     ‎**Note:** Review the **User Principal name** assigned to each mailbox to confirm you are connected to the right tenant.

-6. At the command prompt, run the following command to display all the Retention Policies that are active in your environment:
+8. At the command prompt, run the following command to display all the Retention Policies that are active in your environment:

+    `‎Get-RetentionPolicy | out-Gridview`
     ‎

-‎Get-RetentionPolicy \| out-Gridview
-‎
     ‎**Note:** This command opens a separate window that displays the active retention policies.
 After reviewing the policies, select the **X** in the upper right corner of the window to close it and return to the PowerShell command prompt.

-1. At the command prompt, run the following command to display all the retention policy tags that are associated to the Default MRM Policy:
+9. At the command prompt, run the following command to display all the retention policy tags that are associated to the Default MRM Policy:
-    ‎

-‎(Get-RetentionPolicy "Default MRM Policy").RetentionPolicyTagLinks \|
+    `(Get-RetentionPolicy "Default MRM Policy").RetentionPolicyTagLinks |
-Format-Table name
+    Format-Table name`

-‎ 8.
-Close the Windows PowerShell window.
+10. Close the Windows PowerShell window.

 ## Task 6: Creating a Retention Label